Global Health Solutions in the Context of Climate Change

 PARTNERS AND COLLABORATORS

 The world has made enormous progress addressing the threat of mosquito-borne diseases.
-The global campaign to end malaria, for example, is one of the great public health successes of our time: Since 2000, 7 million lives have been saved, more than 1 billion cases have been prevented, and US$2 trillion in economic benefits have been unlocked for the malaria-affected world.
+The global campaign to end malaria, for example, is one of the great public health successes of our time: Since 2000, 7 million lives have been saved and more than 1 billion cases have been prevented.

-As extreme weather events become more commonplace, there is increased urgency to anticipate and accelerate progress against mosquito-borne diseases and to mitigate their impact on those most at-risk, particularly pregnant women and children under 5 in sub-Saharan Africa.
+As extreme weather events become more commonplace, there is increased urgency to anticipate and accelerate progress against mosquito-borne diseases and to mitigate their impact on those most at-risk.

 GET IN TOUCH